Joshua vs Povetkin: Early booking lines are open for the Wembley Stadium heavyweight showdown

 All the timings and pricing

 Watch Joshua vs Povetkin, at Wembley Stadium, on September 22, live on Sky Sports Box Office.
-Book it online here
+Book via Sky Ch491 or book it online here.

+Even if you aren't a Sky TV subscriber you can book and watch it at skysports.com/boxofficelive.